-Sonoma State University will be mostly virtual for the fall 2020 semester in response to concerns about the spread of the coronavirus (COVID-19).
+Sonoma State University will remain mostly virtual for the Spring 2021 semester in response to concerns about the spread of the coronavirus (COVID-19).
 During this remote delivery, all in-person student organization events and activities are canceled.
 We need to follow the Governor's Safety guidelines every step of the way during this pandemic, to ensure the safety of all our Seawolves.

 - Face coverings will be required when you’re on campus (if you’re on campus)